demisto/content/Packs/CybelAngel/Integrations/CybelAngelEventCollector/README.md

 CybelAngel Event Collector collects reports from the CybelAngel platform, which specializes in external attack surface protection and management.

-## Configure CybleAngel Event Collector in XSIAM
+## Configure CybelAngel Event Collector in XSIAM

 1. Navigate to **Settings** > **Configurations** > **Data Collection** > **Automation & Feed Integrations**.
 2. Search for CybelAngel Event Collector.